enockseth/digikar-qgis.github.io/README.md

-# ICDAR 2021 Competition on Historical Map Segmentation
+# DigiKAR: QGIS hands-on session, 11-12 July 2023
-This is the repository for the official website of the ICDAR 2021 Competition on Historical Map Segmentation.
+This is the repository for the companion website of the DigiKAR QGIS Tutorial that will be held at the Leibniz Institute for Regional Geography in Leipzig on July 11-12 2023.

-You can access the official website at [icdar21-mapseg.github.io](https://icdar21-mapseg.github.io).
+You can access the official website at [icdar21-mapseg.github.io](https://digikar-qgis.github.io).

-## Quick help for visitors and participants in the competition

 ### How to contact the organizers?
-You can **reach the organizers by email** at `icdar21-mapseg-contact(at)googlegroups.com`.
+You can **reach the organizers by email** at `digikar-qgis.rg2ug(at)aleeas.com``.

-### How to download the dataset?
-Please check the downloads section under the [official website](https://icdar21-mapseg.github.io).

-### How to subscribe to dataset or evaluation tools updates?
-You can follow/star the associated GitHub repositories.

-You can also subscribe to the announcements group by sending an email to icdar21-mapseg-announcements+subscribe@googlegroups.com
-(you can unsubscribe at any time).

-### How to get reminders about each important phase of the competition?
-Please subscribe to the announcements group by sending an email to icdar21-mapseg-announcements+subscribe@googlegroups.com (you can unsubscribe at any time).

-### How to raise an issue about…
-- **…the website?**
-   ↳ Please fill an issue [here](https://github.com/icdar21-mapseg/icdar21-mapseg.github.io/issues)
-- **…the dataset?**
-   ↳ Please fill an issue on the dataset repository
-- **…the evaluation tools?**
-   ↳ Please fill an issue on the evaluation tools repository

-## Quick help for competition organizers

 ### How to update the website?
 1. Install [MkDocs](https://www.mkdocs.org/) and [markdown-katex](https://gitlab.com/mbarkhau/markdown-katex) (to support math, please check this page for syntax documentation).